GOP, Dems Attack Big Tech, but With Differing Agendas

 Yet as The Wall Street Journal editorial board points out, “All four face ferocious competition, often from each other.
 Amazon is supposedly an unbeatable leviathan in retail.
 But the company has only about a 1% share of the overall global retail business and less than 4% in the U.S. Walmart is bigger and its online business is growing fast.
 In cloud computing services, Amazon faces competition from Microsoft, Google, Alibaba and more.
 Apple’s iTunes must contend with Spotify and Amazon Prime.”
 In fact, Amazon is a major online platform for over a million and a half small businesses, and without it many would likely have folded due to COVID-19 shutdowns.

 The real issue for Democrats is a desire for greater government control over Big Tech.
 Specifically regarding social media, the Dems’ gripe is not that people’s free speech is being censored but that Big Tech is not doing enough to control the information people can access.
-As the mainstream media falls father and farther behind social media as the primary source of news and information for Americans, Democrats worry that, without filtering the information people have access to, their ability to control the political and cultural narratives will be severely diminished — despite the fact that these social media companies are dominated by leftists.
+As the mainstream media falls further and further behind social media as the primary source of news and information for Americans, Democrats worry that, without filtering the information people have access to, their ability to control the political and cultural narratives will be severely diminished — despite the fact that these social media companies are dominated by leftists.

 Democrats are doing two things: issuing a warning to press these companies to continue suppressing conservative speech and placating their own increasingly anti-capitalist base.